Contextualized Representations Using Textual Encyclopedic Knowledge: Experimental Setup

 \section{Experimental Setup}

-We evaluate our models on two extractive question answering benchmarks, TriviaQA and MRQA.
+We perform experiments on TriviaQA and MRQA, two large extractive question answering benchmarks (see Table~\ref{tab:task_setup} for dataset statistics).

-\paragraph{TriviaQA} TriviaQA ~\cite{joshi-etal-2017-triviaqa} is a large scale QA dataset of trivia questions paired with evidence collected via entity linking and web search.
+\paragraph{TriviaQA} TriviaQA~\cite{joshi-etal-2017-triviaqa} contains trivia questions paired with evidence collected via entity linking and web search.
 The dataset is \emph{distantly supervised} in that the answers are contained in the evidence but the context may not support answering the questions.
-We experiment with both the Wikipedia and Web task formulations.
-For this benchmark, we follow the input preprocessing of \citet{clark-gardner-2018-simple}.
-The input to our model is the concatenation of the first four 400-token passages selected by their linear passage ranker.
-For training, we define the gold span to be the first occurrence of the gold answer(s) in the context ~\cite{joshi-etal-2017-triviaqa,talmor-berant-2019-multiqa}.
+We experiment with both the Wikipedia and Web tasks.

-\paragraph{MRQA} The MRQA shared task \cite{fisch2019mrqa} consists of several widely used QA datasets unified into a common format aimed at evaluating out-of-domain generalization.
-The data consists of a training set, in-domain and out-of-domain development sets, and a private out-of-domain test set.
-The training set and the in-domain development set consist of modified versions of corresponding sets from SQuAD ~\cite{rajpurkar2016squad}, NewsQA~\cite{trischler2017newsqa}, SearchQA~\cite{dunn2017searchqa}, TriviaQA Web ~\cite{joshi-etal-2017-triviaqa}, HotpotQA~\cite{yang2018hotpotqa} and Natural Questions~\cite{kwiatkowski2019natural}.
-The out-of-domain test evaluation, including access to questions and passages, is only available through Codalab\footnote{\url{https://worksheets.codalab.org/worksheets/0x926e37ac8b4941f793bf9b9758cc01be/}}.
+\paragraph{MRQA} The MRQA shared task~\cite{fisch2019mrqa} consists of several widely used QA datasets unified into a common format aimed at evaluating out-of-domain generalization.
+The data consists of a training set, in-domain and out-of-domain dev sets, and a private out-of-domain test set.
+The training and the in-domain dev sets consist of modified versions of corresponding sets from SQuAD~\cite{rajpurkar2016squad}, NewsQA~\cite{trischler2017newsqa}, SearchQA~\cite{dunn2017searchqa}, TriviaQA Web~\cite{joshi-etal-2017-triviaqa}, HotpotQA~\cite{yang2018hotpotqa} and Natural Questions~\cite{kwiatkowski2019natural}.
+The out-of-domain test evaluation, including access to questions and passages, is only available through Codalab.
 Due to the complexity of our system which involves entity linking and retrieval, we perform development and model selection on the in-domain dev set and treat the out-of-domain dev set as the test set.
 The out-of-domain set we evaluate on has examples from BioASQ~\cite{tsatsaronis2015overview}, DROP~\cite{dua-etal-2019-drop}, DuoRC~\cite{saha-etal-2018-duorc}, RACE~\cite{lai-etal-2017-race}, RelationExtraction~\cite{levy-etal-2017-zero}, and TextbookQA~\cite{Kembhavi2017tqa}.

-Table ~\ref{tab:task_setup} shows the number of training, development, and test examples for each task, with TriviaQA Web (dev and test) and MRQA in-domain dev having well over 55K examples.